harriedegroot/nl.hdg.mqtt/README.md

 - Broadcast all available devices.
 - Create a communication channel for each device.
 - Dispatch device state changes for all connected devices.
+- Auto discovery of your Homey devices within external apps.
 - Add the ability to remotely update the state of any device (set capability).
 - Dispatch system info (memory, cpu, etc.) on a regular basis.
 - Request info (system, zone, device, capability, etc.).